• All intakes require approval from intake staff

-Because we are a no-kill facility, and our first priority is to help cats/kittens at risk in shelters, we are not able to help private families.
+Because we are a no-kill facility, and our first priority is to help cats/kittens at risk in shelters.
 We limit our intake based on the current capacity of the spaces at our adoption centers and foster homes.

 Town Cats is a private, volunteer-based, 501(c) 3 nonprofit organization dedicated exclusively to the welfare of cats.
 We sponsor innovative programs to help cats and serve as a community resource in Santa Clara County.
 We educate the public on cat issues and we promote the spaying/neutering of all companion animals and the TNR of community cats.
 We are a highly motivated team of passionate, compassionate animal lovers seeking to do as much good as we possibly can.
 Town Cats has deep roots in the community.
 We are a grassroots collective of cat-loving people brought together by common goals and our mission.

 We are not the local municipal shelter.
 We do not receive any government funding; we are not supported by taxpayers’ dollars.
 Town Cats does not accept incoming stray cats.
-Any cat over two pounds is defined as a stray cat.
 Town Cats does not have the resources or the facility to provide services for stray cats.
 Stray cats must be taken in to the appropriate animal shelter so their owners can have a chance to reclaim them.

 The work of Town Cats is supported entirely by the generous hearts and hands of individuals and private foundations.
 The cats coming in to Town Cats will be brought in primarily through rescue/transfer from other WeCARE shelters in Santa Clara County.
 As space allows, former friendly, healthy Town Cats’ cats who have been adopted and who need to be returned/surrendered will be assessed and accepted into the facility.
 As space and resources allow, found kittens who are under two pounds may be taken in at Town Cats, if the kittens are healthy and if there is a foster home available.
 Local kittens or moms with kittens found in Morgan Hill and Gilroy will be a priority when we have appropriate space, as will kittens from trapping projects at managed community cat colonies.